Tobacco Prevention and Cessation for Youth

 Healthcare providers play a major role in addressing and treating tobacco use among youth and young adults.

 - Ask about e-cigarettes when screening patients for tobacco use – be on the lookout for symptoms of EVALI (cough, chest pain, shortness of breath, abdominal pain, nausea, vomiting, stomach pain, diarrhea, fever, chills and weight loss).
-To learn more about EVALI, visit the CDC’s website.
+Learn how in our E-Cigarette Online Training for healthcare providers.

-- Educate young patients and parents about the risks of tobacco product use, including e-cigarettes
+- Educate young patients and parents about the risks of tobacco product use, including e-cigarettes.
+Learn more in our E-Cigarette Online Training for healthcare providers.

 In Your Community